-NOTE: A low brake fluid level may be an indication of brake pad wear or of brake fluid leakage.
-You should have your brakes checked if the brake fluid reservoir is low before refilling it.
+A low brake fluid level may be an indication of brake pad wear or of brake fluid leakage.
+You should have your brakes checked if the brake fluid level in the reservoir is low before re-filling it.

-CAUTION: The arrow on the reservoir cap must be pointing forward after the cap is installed.
+The arrow on the reservoir cap must be pointing forward after the cap is installed.
 Make sure the brake warning switch wiring doesn't get caught between the cap and top edge of the reservoir.